 Steering Committee, Pillars, and Working Groups

 The tri-campus review will be built on five pillars, each with its own working group, and guided by a steering committee.
 The steering committee will include the following members:

 - Joshua Barker, Vice-Provost, Graduate Research & Education and Dean, School of Graduate Studies

-- David Cameron, Dean, Faculty of Arts and Science
+- David Cameron, Dean, Faculty of Arts & Science

 - Scott Mabury, Vice-President, University Operations and Vice-Provost, Academic Operations

-- Bruce Kidd, Principal, University of Toronto Scarborough
+- Wisdom Tettey, Vice-President and Principal, University of Toronto Scarborough

 - Sandy Welsh, Vice-Provost, Students

 Each working group will have tri-campus representation, will develop principles to guide future decision-making and will propose changes to policy and procedure as appropriate.

 - Administrative Structure